2024 Solar Incentives Guide for Gardena, CA - Tax Credits & Rebates

 When thinking about solar incentives, you probably think of federal incentives first.
 You may have heard of the Federal Solar Investment Tax Credit, or ITC.
 The ITC is a tax credit that reduces your taxes by a certain percentage of the money you spend on solar panels for your home.

 The ITC applies to solar panels installed on your primary or secondary residence in the United States.
 The solar system has to have been installed after January 1, 2006, on a property owned by you for you to claim the credit.
-The ITC initially covered 30% of all system installation costs (panels, accessories, equipment and labor), although the covered amount has fluctuated over the last few years between 26-30%.
-The amount you qualify for will depend on when your solar system was installed.
+The ITC initially covered 30% of all system installation costs (panels, accessories, equipment and labor), although the total amount has fluctuated slightly over time between 26-30%.
+The installation date of your solar system will determine what percentage you are eligible for.
 There is no cap on the claim amount.

 More information about the new Inflation Reduction Act can be found here.
-To best understand how the new Clean Energy Credit applies to you, get in touch with your local Gardena solar installation company.
+Your local Gardena solar panel company can answer any questions you have and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives